What Happens When You Don’t Care For Your Teeth: Getting a Root Canal Treatment

 Since the blood vessels and nerves in the pulp are what makes the tooth “alive”, the tooth would be rendered “dead” after the treatment.
 You would not be able to feel pain or sensations in that tooth ever again.

 Because a root canal is a specialized dental procedure and can be quite expensive (mine is an estimated $1,700 SGD / $1,400 USD), some people may resist doing it.
-However, by leaving the infected tooth untreated, the infection will spread to the whole tooth (and cause you severe pain), during which the tooth will be unrestorable even if you were to opt for a root canal then.
+However, by leaving the infected tooth untreated, the infection will spread to the whole tooth (and cause you severe pain), after which the tooth will be unrestorable even if you were to opt for a root canal then.
 Not only that, the infection may spread to an adjacent area and cause further complication.

 With a root canal treatment, you have a 70 to 80% success rate of salvaging your tooth, provided you enforce proper oral care.

 Why not extract the tooth and save the hassle and money, you ask?

 That’s because tooth extraction is the last resort in the dental world.
 Ideally, you want to save your tooth where possible.
 When you extract your tooth, it’ll be gone forever.
 The only options you have thereafter would be to have a tooth implant (which is very expensive, about $3,000 SGD / $2,500 USD per tooth and up), a bridge (fixed partial denture), or dentures.

 I’ve always suspected that I would need a root canal for this molar at some point.
 When I was 17, my dentist warned me that I would probably need a root canal for this tooth in the future because of its large filling, which suggested that the decay had penetrated the enamel layer.
 While dentists try to fill a tooth as best as possible, the fact that the enamel core has been penetrated means that there is now an opening for bacteria to access and infect your pulp chamber.

 Despite practising relatively good oral care since then, it seemed that bacteria still managed to find its way in and infect the chamber.